Private, In-Home Tutoring in Georgetown, Massachusetts

 Georgetown, Massachusetts Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for Georgetown students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Georgetown, Massachusetts students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Georgetown Public Schools contain four schools and roughly 1,700 students.
 The Office of Curriculum and Instruction oversees the areas of curriculum, instruction, assessment, strategic planning, professional learning and development, and the implementation of innovative educational initiatives.
 The Office’s duties are to revise and align the curriculum to the standards, design a curriculum that is research-based, provide appropriate professional development to teachers, and direct Title 1 and ELL programs.
 Georgetown has proven its excellence in academics, as it earned a spot on the list of the top 25 schools in the Boston area in 2014.